Conversion tracking require a Business plan subscription or higher.

 In Google Tag Manager, you’ll need to use an existing server container or create a new one.
 Server containers are the foundation for server-side tracking and allow you to process events before they reach their final destinations.

-If you’ve already set up the Dub GTM Server Client for lead tracking, you can skip this step and the next step.
+If you’ve already set up the Dub GTM Server Client and Tag for lead tracking, you can skip this step.

 GTM Server Client Template

-If you’ve already set up the Dub GTM Server Client for lead tracking, you can skip this step.
+If you’ve already set up the Dub GTM Server Client and Tag for lead tracking, you can skip this step.

 GTM Server Client

-If you’ve already imported the Dub GTM Server Tag template for lead tracking, you can skip this step.
+If you’ve already set up the Dub GTM Server Client and Tag for lead tracking, you can skip this step.

 Dub GTM Server Tag Template

-• Dub API Key: Enter your Dub API key (starts with dub_)
+• Dub API Key: Your Dub API key (starts with dub_)

-• Customer External ID: Map to the customerExternalId from the event data
+• Customer External ID: customerExternalId from the event data

-• Amount: Map to the amount from the event data (in cents)
+• Amount: amount from the event data (in cents)

-• Event Name: Map to the eventName from the event data (e.g., “Purchase”)
+• Event Name: eventName from the event data (e.g., “Purchase”)

-• Payment Processor: Map to the paymentProcessor from the event data (e.g., “stripe”)
+• Payment Processor: paymentProcessor from the event data (e.g., “stripe”)

 • Invoice ID: Map to the invoiceId from the event data (optional)